How to Cover Grey in Long Hair

 Tips for Coloring Long Hair

 Of course, if you want to color gray hair you can go to a salon, or try one of the many home hair coloring products.
 If you do use a dye here are some tips for long hair:

 - Trim off the last inch or two before you color to make sure all of your hair is as healthy as possible.

 - The hair closest your head takes longer to absorb color so put coloring on roots and darkest hairs first.

 - While your roots are coloring, put an oil hair moisturizer on the longer parts of your hair.

 - Then, when your coloring is about half-way through, put the color on the parts you moisturized.
 That will help the color absorb evenly.

-Sun-In is Not for Everyone: Looking at online reviews, I can see that not everyone has good success with Sun-In.
-People who use heat on their hair, have dark hair or have damaged hair should probably not use this product.
+Sun-In is Not for Everyone: Looking at online reviews, I can see that not everyone has good success with this product.
+People who use heat on their hair, have dark hair or have damaged hair should probably not use it.
 Sun-In seems to work best on medium to light hair which is healthy.
 My hair may be on the darker end of the spectrum, but it is very healthy and I only did two moderate treatments.
 I do not blow dry my hair, use a curling iron or straightener.
 My hair is healthy and in good condition.
 I don't use any other coloring products on it either.

 Hair Coloring Poll

 If you don't want to use chemicals to dye your hair, you can try using natural products like: